rahulc-96/imdb-web-crawler/README.md

 Web crawlers are computer programs often referred to as spider-bots or crawlers that automatically scans documents on the web to generate structured data from unstructured sources.
 Web crawlers are most commonly used by search engines for creating indexes on other web pages, mining data for research purposes or monitoring sytems that keeps track of trends in product prices or reviews.

 PersusBetaSpider is a web-crawler developed using Python's Scrapy framework.
-The crawler scraps relevant details corresponding to the top 250 movies on IMDB, generates a JSON payload using the scraped data for each movie and publishes the data to a compacted kafka topic.
+The crawler extracts relevant details corresponding to the top 250 movies on IMDB and publishes the scraped data to a compacted kafka topic.
 The kafka topic can in turn be used as a source for dumping the data to other database systems like Postgres or ElasticSearch for querying or visualizing the collected data.

 # Pre-Requsites
 - Python